cfergus/cutleafstudioswebsite/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### Build
+### Build and Deploy

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+`ng build` creates build artifacts in the `dist/` directory.
+It will use environment configurations from the environments folder.

-### Deploy

-The site is deployed using firebase hosting.

-A production build must be done before deploying.

-`firebase deploy`
+`firebase deploy` sends the build directory up to firebase hosting.

+See https://firebase.googleblog.com/2016/07/deploy-to-multiple-environments-with.html for more information on how to configure the firebase profiles.
+The aliases must be configured to 'staging' and 'production'.

+#### Staging

+* `ng build --env=staging`
+* `firebase deploy -P staging`

+#### Production

+* `ng build --env=prod`
+* `firebase deploy -P production`